2018ik/2018ik.github.io/_wiki/john_the_baptist.markdown

 ## Background

 **John the Baptist** prepared the way for Jesus Christ, baptizing in the wilderness for the repentance of forgiveness of sins (Mark 1:3-4).
+For a short period of time, he was the forerunner of Jesus and held the vision of that age.
+However, after the Lord Jesus began His ministry, John's time was fulfilled and his ministry was finished.

 ## Significance